smithy-lang/smithy-rs/examples/README.md

 ## Pre-requisites

-You will need install Java 11 (or higher) and [Gradle](https://gradle.org/) 7 (or higher) to run the smithy-rs code generator.
-You will need a working installation of Rust, including `cargo`, to compile the generated code.
+You will need install Java 11 to run the smithy-rs code generator and an installation of Rust, including `cargo`, to compile the generated code.

 (Optional) The [Cargo Lambda](https://cargo-lambda.info/) sub-command for